AlphaRalph/IoTSensorBase/docs/CLOUDSTORAGE_OV.md

 SELECT SensorData,SensorName,SensorType,SensorTimestamp,SensorUnit, cast(topic(2) AS String) as DeviceID, timestamp() as databaseTimestamp FROM 'device/+/data'
 ```

-Let's consider the JASON file sent over the MQTT protocol from the gateway.
+Let's consider the JASON file we create with the rule.
 ```csharp
 {
     "SensorData": 1557,